• Skip to primary navigation

 Instructions

-• Preheat the bbq to medium heat.
+• GRILL - Preheat the bbq to medium heat.
 Remove the ribs from the boiling water and discard water and onions.
-Using a brush, cover the ribs all over with bbq sauce and put on grill, meatier side down.
-Grill for about 10-15 minutes, continually turning and basting with bbq sauce as needed.
+Using a brush, baste ribs with bbq sauce and put on grill, meatier side down.
+Grill for about 10 minutes, continually turning and basting with bbq sauce as needed.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!